-My son wasn’t quite ready to learn to read when we started our kindergarten year and I didn’t want to pressure him to do so, so we took it very slow.
-If your child is showing interest in learning to read and has these basic skills down, we used Teach Your Child to Read in 100 Easy Lessons during Year 1 with success.
+My son wasn’t quite ready to learn to read when we started our kindergarten year and I didn’t want to pressure him to do so, so we took it very slowly.
+If your child is showing interest in learning to read and has these basic skills down, I used Teach Your Child to Read in 100 Easy Lessons during Year 1 with both of my kids with success.
+However, there is evidence that starting reading later is not necessarily a bad thing so don’t feel pressured to begin early.